-- A. The front and/or rear bumper may be marked diagonally 45 degrees down toward the centerline of the pavement with two $\pm \frac{1}{4}$ -inch wide strips of non-contrasting retroreflective material. - B. The rear of the bus body shall be marked with strips of retroreflective NSBY material to outline the perimeter of the back of the bus using material which conforms with the requirements of FMVSS No. 131, School Bus Pedestrian Safety Devices, Table 1.
-The perimeter marking of rear emergency exits per

-FMVSS No. 217, Bus Emergency Exits and Window Retention and Release, and/or the use of retroreflective "SCHOOL BUS" signs partially accomplishes the objective of this requirement.
+A. The front and/or rear bumper may be marked diagonally 45 degrees down toward

+- the centerline of the pavement with two $\pm$ 1⁄4 inch-wide strips of non-contrasting retroreflective material. - B. The rear of the bus body shall be marked with strips of retroreflective NSBY material to outline the perimeter of the back of the bus using material which conforms with the requirements of FMVSS No. 131, School Bus Pedestrian Safety Devices, Table 1.
+The perimeter marking of rear emergency exits per FMVSS No. 217, Bus Emergency Exits and Window Retention and Release, and/or the use of retroreflective "SCHOOL BUS" signs partially accomplishes the objective of this requirement.
 To complete the perimeter marking of the back of the bus, strips of retroreflective NSBY material, a minimum of 1 inch and a maximum of 2 inches in width shall be applied horizontally above the rear windows and above the rear bumper, extending from the rear emergency exit perimeter, marking outward to the left and right rear corners of the bus.
 Vertical strips shall be applied at the corners connecting these horizontal strips.

-- C. "SCHOOL BUS" signs, if not a lighted design, shall be marked with retroreflective NSBY material comprising background for lettering of the front and/or rear "SCHOOL BUS" signs. - D. Sides of the bus body shall be marked with at least 13⁄4-inch retroreflective NSBY material, extending the length of the bus body and located (vertically) between the floor line and the beltline. - E. If used, signs placed on the rear of the bus relating to school bus flashing signal lamps or railroad stop procedures may be retroreflective material, as specified by each state.
+Multifunction school activity buses (MFSABs) shall be exempt from these color requirements. - C. "SCHOOL BUS" signs, if not a lighted design, shall be marked with retroreflective NSBY material comprising background for lettering of the front and/or rear "SCHOOL BUS" signs. - D. Sides of the bus body shall be marked with at least 1 3⁄4 inch retroreflective NSBY material, extending the length of the bus body and located (vertically) between the floor line and the beltline. - E. If used, signs placed on the rear of the bus relating to school bus flashing signal lamps or railroad stop procedures may be retroreflective material, as specified by each state.